HeadYak/JaveOOGame/assumptions.md

     - Vampires initially move in the opposite direction of the character at double the rate.
 If it encounters a campfire, it reverse direction

 * Equipments character has equipped: The character can only equip one of each item type (weapon, armour, shields and helmets)

+* The shop only contains three items

+* Buffs from campfires do not stack, as does support from support buildings

+* Buildings that can spawn enemies spawn them on the closest path tile

+* Ally units do not appear on paths etc but appear like items and will only be used in conflict